bccp/nbodykit/docs/running.rst

 For the succesful reading of data using some nbodykit DataSource classes, cosmological parameters must be specified.
 The desired cosmology should be set in the configuration file, as is done in line 4 of the previous example.
-A single, global cosmology class will be initialized and passed to all DataSource objects that exist while running the nbodykit code.
+A single, global cosmology class will be initialized and passed to all DataSource objects that are created while running the nbodykit code.

-The cosmology class used is located at :class:`nbodykit.cosmology.Cosmology` and the syntax for the class is borrowed from :class:`astropy.cosmology.wCDM` class.
+The cosmology class is located at :class:`nbodykit.cosmology.Cosmology`, and the syntax for the class is borrowed from :class:`astropy.cosmology.wCDM` class.
 The constructor arguments are: